JuliaLang/julia/README.md

 ### Intel Math Kernel Libraries

-To use the Intel [MKL] BLAS & LAPACK libraries, edit the following settings in `Make.inc`:
+To use the Intel [MKL] BLAS and LAPACK libraries, edit the following settings in `Make.inc`:

     USE_MKL = 1
     MKLLIB = /path/to/mkl/lib/arch